 11. What are the ages of your students?

 The Pine Manor College "experience" attracts students who are typically of college age: 18 to 25 years.
-However, we do have some younger students, particularly in the summer period.
+However, at various times, we do have some older students as well as younger students.
 Older students enjoy the relaxed college atmosphere and easy access to Boston.

 12. Is ELI for men and women?

 The English Language Institute is open to both men and women.
-We have approximately 50% male and 50% female students studying at ELI.
-However, Pine Manor College is for women only.
+We have approximately 50% male and 50% female students studying at ELI, but the balance can change depending upon enrollment at any one time.

 13. Is Pine Manor suitable for couples and families?